ongov/Digital-Service-Standard/README.md

 the service and avoid any downtime in the service.
 Users expect modern digital services to be online 24/7.

-Testing the end-to-end service directly with users allows us to find problems before they become a much larger issue.

 This means more satisfied users that have trust in government services.

 ### How to meet this standard